rafde/con-estado/README.md

 ```
 ## Global Store

-For applications needing global state management, `createConStore` provides a solution with built-in actions and optimized updates:
+For applications needing global state management, `createConStore` provides a solution for creating actions and optimized updates:

 ```tsx
 import { createConStore } from 'con-estado';